stangri/docs.openwrt.melmac.net/pbr/README.md

 ### <a name='ProcessingCustomUserFiles'></a>Processing Custom User Files

-If at least one custom user file is enabled, the service will create the following `nft` `sets` or `ipsets` and set up the proper routing for them.
+If at least one custom user file is enabled, the service will create the following `nft` `sets` and set up the proper routing for them.

 #### <a name='ProcessingCustomUserFilesnftmode'></a>Processing Custom User Files (`nft` mode)